Code-Slaughter/-Giant-Mayor-a-VR-Game-Demo/README.md

 # Giant Mayor VR Game

-- This Game is designed as final project for EPFL master course: CS-444 "Virtual Reality"
+- This Game is designed as final project for EPFL master course: CS-444 "Virtual Reality".

 - Due to the file size limitation of github, I cannot upload the whole code files :(

 - Here is the link for you to see the final presentation of this game: [CLICK ME](https://www.youtube.com/watch?v=BPuymwXoFCc).

-- If you are interested in this game, welcome to contact me with approaches provided in [my profile](https://github.com/Code-Slaughter).
+- If you are interested in this game(code or whatever), welcome to contact me with approaches provided in [my profile](https://github.com/Code-Slaughter).

 ## Game synopsis
 The “Giant Mayor” is in an evaluation period, and his/her duty is to ensure the